pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 CREATE TABLE t1 (a INT) PLACEMENT POLICY=policyName;
 ```

-An earlier version of this proposal featured the ability to assign placementOptions directly to objects (tables or partitions). **This is no longer supported**.
+An earlier, experimental, version of this proposal featured the ability to assign placementOptions directly to objects (tables or partitions). **This is no longer supported**.

 A `PLACEMENT POLICY` allows administrators to better keep track of usage.
 This can be seen as similar to how complex environments will use `ROLES` for management instead of directly assigning privileges to users.
 For example: